christopherchateau/marvelous/README.md

 ### Primary JavaScript Technologies Used

-- React
+- ReactJS
 - Redux
 - React Router

 ### Setup

+Request a private API key from Marvel

 Clone this repo

-Request a private API key from Marvel

 Run `npm install` from the root directory